Our scholars live primarily in two neighborhoods in Guayaquil: Flor De Bastión and Guasmo.

 Guasmo takes up a large part of southern Guayaquil.
 It is a few years ahead of Flor de Bastión in terms of development.
 In the last few years, dirt roads have been paved and running water installed in homes.

 Guayaquil is the largest city and chief port of Ecuador.
-Cacao, coffee and bananas are the main exports of Ecuador.
-70% of Ecuador’s exports leave through this port, while 83% of imports enter the Guayaquil port.
+Cacao, coffee, and bananas are the main exports of Ecuador.
+70% of Ecuador’s exports leave through this port, while 83% of imports enter this port.

 Guasmo and Flor de bastion Scholars

 Meet our Guasmo and Flor de Bastión students!